Home / Jumping Spiders / Regal Jumping (Phidippus regius)

 The Web

-These spiders make elliptic webs with two emergency exits on either sides, but the webs are not for capturing preys, rather for fostering their spiderlings, and being able to fall back on the webs whenever they jump and misses a target.
+These spiders make elliptic webs with two emergency exits on either side, but the webs are not for capturing prey, but rather for fostering their spiderlings and being able to fall back on the webs whenever they jump and miss a target.

+They can!
+If they’re bothered or feel cornered, they might bite.
 The jumping spider bites only when it is tightly held.
 It is not poisonous at all, but the bite might give a hurtful sensation that doesn’t last for more than a few minutes.
-No treatment is as such needed but if you feel you can consult a doctor.

 Female Regal Jumping